lyellread/ctf-writeups/2021-nsa-codebreaker/task9/README.md

 ```

 Once arbitrary file read was achieved, the SSH private key to the `lpuser` account was printed, and SSH access was gained.
 From here, all that is required is listing the /tmp/endpoints/ directory to get access to all the UUIDs registered with the LP.
 This can even be done without an SSH key.

+### Stubbing

+The infrastructure sessions were few and far between.
+Combine that with camping and connections were practically impossible.
+Therefore, I also composed the quickest of stubs for `socket` in python which will reply with the proper values to keep execution going somewhat.
+This allows for offline testing of the script.